Landlords and Company Voluntary Arrangements

 The final word goes to Professor Peter Walton who carried out the research.
 Noting that a balance must be struck between the rights of creditors and the interests of other stakeholders, so that a feasible business can survive, in a fair and transparent manor, he points out that “where they [companies] can be turned around, it is important to make turnaround processes as efficient and timely as is reasonable.
 Our report highlights a number of ways in which we believe CVAs can be made to work more effectively for the benefit of all stakeholders.”

 We Await Government Response to the Report

-Our own experience with Company Voluntary Arrangements is that having run over 50 CVAs, of which 70% allowed the company involved to restructure and return to profitable trading – see some Testimonials – the procedure is a tried, tested and important part of the insolvency regime.
+Our own experience with Company Voluntary Arrangements and company insolvency advice in general, is that having run over 50 CVAs, of which 70% allowed the company involved to restructure and return to profitable trading – see some Testimonials – the procedure is a tried, tested and important part of the insolvency regime.
 Anything that improves the process and can make it more successful makes perfect sense to us.

 Interested in this Company Voluntary Arrangement Testimonial?
 Want to find out more?